AdobeDocs/genstudio.en/help/user-guide/guidelines/add-guidelines.md

 1. Select the **[!UICONTROL Add persona]** button and choose **Upload PDFs**.
 1. Click **[!UICONTROL Continue]**.
-1. In the _Add your product_ popup, attach or drag in your product document.
+1. In the _Add your persona popup, attach or drag in your persona document.

    You can attach up to five PDF files with a maximum of 500 MG combined.